TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 ===============

-If you refer to another document, chapter or section of another manual in the docs and use the title of that as anchor text, use title capitalization.
+If you refer to another document, chapter or section of another manual in the docs and use its title as anchor text, use title capitalization.

-This has an additional advantage: If you do not specifically supply an anchor text with the `:ref:` directive, the title from the referred to page will automatically be used as anchor text (which will hopefully already be spelled correctly using title capitalization).
+This has an additional advantage: If you do not specifically supply an anchor text with the `:ref:` directive, the title of the page referred to will automatically be used as anchor text (which will hopefully already be spelled correctly using title capitalization).